shayna-UT/assess_credit_risk/README.md

     <img src="images/cc_undersampling_report.PNG" height="110">

 ### Combination Sampling With SMOTEENN
-- SMOTEEN combines the SMOTE and ENN (Edited Nearest Neighbors) algorithms by following a two-step process.
+- SMOTEENN combines the SMOTE and ENN (Edited Nearest Neighbors) algorithms by following a two-step process.
 First, the minority class is oversampled with SMOTE.
 Then, the resulting data is cleaned with an undersampling strategy.
 If the two nearest neighbors of a data point belong to two different classes, that point is dropped.

 - Results:

-  - The accuracy score is highest at about 68% using the SMOTEEN technique.
+  - The accuracy score is highest at about 68% using the SMOTEENN technique.

     <img src="images/SMOTEEN_combosampling_score.PNG" height="45">